unwantedfriedchicken/rpgmakermz-plugins/readme.md

 ### Configuration

-- Open source folder rename _sample.gruntconfig.json_ to _config.gruntconfig.json_
+- Open source folder and rename _sample.gruntconfig.json_ to _config.gruntconfig.json_
 - Open it and set dest to set default destination when export the task
 - example : "D:/rpgmakermz/project/js/plugins/"